-VIRTUAL REALITY SKETCHING
+VIRTUAL REALITY CONCEPTING

 Immersive technologies will play a big part in the development of the next evolution of the internet and they represent a significant shift in the way we interact with others.
 Just like the early days of the internet, these powerful new mediums represent a new frontier for creativity and innovation.
 It's an incredibly exciting time and I believe designers can play a crucial role in shaping this new digital landscape.